 Prior to joining McGuireWoods, John served as special assistant U.S. attorney in the U.S. Attorney’s Office for the District of Columbia and as pro se law clerk for the Honorable M. Hannah Lauck of the U.S. District Court for the Eastern District of Virginia.

 John is an active member of his community.
-He has served as President of the Board of Directors for the Tysons Corner Children’s Center, a local nonprofit, he is the past Secretary for the Board of Trustees for the Kiwanis Foundation of Tysons Corner/McLean, and he has served as a mentor with the Leadership Council on Legal Diversity (LCLD) for law students to help foster inclusivity in the profession.
+He currently serves on the Board of Directors for the National Register of Health Service Psychologists and the Workhouse Arts Foundation, and he sits on the Fairfax Local Access to Justice Commission.
+Previously, he served as President of the Board of Directors for the Tysons Corner Children’s Center, a local nonprofit, he is the past Secretary for the Board of Trustees for the Kiwanis Foundation of Tysons Corner/McLean, and he has served as a mentor with the Leadership Council on Legal Diversity (LCLD) for law students to help foster inclusivity in the profession.
 He is a recipient of the McGuireWoods Excellence Award for his pro bono contributions and the National Boy Scouts of America Distinguished Service Award.

 • Obtained victory in U.S. Court of Appeals for the Fourth Circuit for large information technology government contractor in age discrimination and retaliation claims made by former executive.